 Barcelona and Real Madrid face-off in a festive El Clasico on Wednesday.

-Here, the PA news agency takes a look at five classic meetings between the two.
+Here, the PA news agency takes a look at the talking points ahead of the game.

 Get the best features, fun and footballing frolics straight to your inbox every week.